4th Guards Tank Division: World War II

 The direct ancestor of the Division was the Red Army's 17th Tank Corps, initially formed in Stalingrad in 1942 shortly after the 1941 start of the German invasion of the Soviet Union during World War II.
-The 17th Tank Corps commenced combat operations on 26 June 1942, when it deployed to the west of Voronezh, just prior to the Battle of Voronezh.
-For distinction in combat during the Operation Little Saturn between 17 December and 30 December 1942, the 17th Tank Corps was renumbered the 4th Guards Tank Corps in January 1943.
+The 17th Tank Corps commenced combat operations on 26 June 1942, when it deployed to the west of Voronezh, just before the Battle of Voronezh.
+For distinction in combat during Operation Little Saturn between 17 December and 30 December 1942, the 17th Tank Corps was renumbered the 4th Guards Tank Corps in January 1943.
 The Corps received the honorific Kantemirovskaya after the village of Kantemirovka in Kantemirovsky District, Voronezh Oblast, which its tank sub-units liberated from German occupation in their baptism of fire.

 In August 1943, the 4th Guards Tank Corps conducted continuous combat operations on the Belgorod-Kharkiv sector of the Kursk Bulge.
 For the courage and heroism shown during the liberation of cities in right-bank Ukraine, including Zbarazh, Ternopil, and Shepetovka in April 1944, the Corps was awarded the Order of the Red Banner.
 Seventeen regiments and separate battalions were awarded honorifics of Shepetovsky, Zhitomirsky, Yampolsky, and Tarnopolsky, in honor of the cities they had taken.

 The 4th Guards Tank Corps participated in the 1945 battle for Kraków, for which it was awarded the Order of Lenin.
-It was among the first Red Army formations to reach the river Elbe, and participated in the capture of Dresden in Germany.
+The corps was among the first Red Army formations to reach the river Elbe and participate in the capture of Dresden in Germany.
 The Corps redeployed to Czechoslovakia, where they saw their final fighting of World War II in the suburbs of Prague, during the Prague Offensive.

-For the courage shown by Corps soldiers and officers, military units were awarded 23 awards, the staff of the Corps was thanked officially by the supreme commander in chief 18 times, 32 of its members were awarded the Hero of Soviet Union (5 of which are forever enlisted in the unit rolls), and more than 20,000 soldiers received awards and medals, five becoming full chevaliers of the Order of Glory.
+For the courage shown by Corps soldiers and officers, military units were awarded 23 awards, the staff of the corps was thanked officially by the supreme commander in chief 18 times, 32 of its members were awarded the Hero of Soviet Union (5 of which are forever enlisted in the unit rolls), and more than 20,000 soldiers received awards and medals, five becoming full chevaliers of the Order of Glory.

 On 14 June 1945, the 4th Guards Tank Corps became the 4th Guards Kantemirovskaya Tank Division.
-On 13 September 1945, it was assigned to the Moscow Military District.
-It was re-deployed to Naro-Fominsk outside of Moscow, where it maintains its garrison.
+On 13 September 1945, the division was assigned to the Moscow Military District.
+The division was re-deployed to Naro-Fominsk outside of Moscow, where it maintains its garrison.